-- Moves arm into toward the body and across the body
+- Moves arm toward the body and across the body

-- Lifts arm out in front of the body
+- Pulls arm down toward the body when the arm is lifted out in front of the body

 - Bending and straightening of the trunk